d112358/idlmav/README.md

 # Contributing
 Reports of any issues encountered as most welcome!
-Please provide code and a brief description of your environment to make these easy to reproduce and to verify fixes
+Please provide reproducible example code and a brief description of your environment to simplify the process of reproducing the issue and verifying fixes

 Please also make issues easy to categorize by being specific about the category they belong to:
 * An error occurred during parsing, layout or MAV object instantiation